-Make pinto beans or red kidney beans in the pressure cooker, and then cook them up with bacon fat afterwards.
+Make pinto beans or red kidney beans in the Instant Pot, and then cook them up with bacon fat afterwards.
 That’s what I ended up doing, and it tasted quite good.
 Besides, since you use just the bacon fat and not the bacon, you get to eat it, which to me is only fair if you’re cooking, as your reward.

 If you’d rather keep these vegetarian, use coconut oil or ghee instead of the bacon, and enjoy them that way.

-- 2 c hot water to soak beans
+- 2 cups hot water to soak beans

-- Drain, add beans into your pressure cooker, add 3 cups of water, and cook at high pressure for 20 minutes.
-Allow it to release pressure naturally to avoid spluttering
+Drain, add beans into your Instant Pot, add 3 cups of water, and cook at High Pressure for 20 minutes.
+Allow it to release pressure naturally to avoid spluttering.

 - Once they're cooked, you can either mash them with the back of a spoon for a more rustic finish, or if you prefer a smoother finish, use an immersion blender on your beans to get a smooth paste.
 You may have to remove some of the cooking water so it's not too runny.